lakshayg/tensorflow-build-archived/README.md

-This repository contains a custom builds of tensorflow.
+This repository contains custom builds of tensorflow.
 To install one of these on your system, download the correct file according to your version of python and gcc and run the following command.
 ```